Skip to main content

 Image used with permission by copyright holder

 As its name implies, the Convert 2 by Sierra Designs easily converts between three-season and four-season use.
 That versatility relies on a removable vestibule that cuts the tent’s overall weight down from over 5 pounds to about 4 pounds.
 Given its light weight, it’s surprisingly spacious without the vestibule and downright luxurious with it.
-Anyone traveling with a dog, a significant other, or substantial gear can upgrade to the Convert 3 for even more living space.
+Anyone traveling with a dog, a significant other, or substantial gear can upgrade to the Buy at Sierra Designs for even more living space.
 This is a tent for the Everyman Camper — those who enjoy mostly summer backcountry camping with occasional pitches in the dead of winter.
 The free-standing structure is durable enough to survive lower elevation winter camping with moderate snowfall.
 Mountaineers and anyone interested in more extreme camping will want to upgrade to a legit winter tent, however.

 Best 4-Season Ultra-Minimalist Tent